-STEPS HELPFUL RESOURCES 1.
-Who is the person or the group that you will be having a conversation with?
-What are their current attitudes, social norms and behaviours and what is the behaviour change that you want them to achieve?
-The reflective journal can help with this process - Appendix I 2.
-Identify the opportunity, ability and motivation factors relevant to the behaviour change.
-Use the OAM sheet as shown in the examples below - Appendix II 3.
-Consider possible solutions to the barriers identified that will support the person, family, community or organisation to change their behaviour.
-Use the Faith-Based Facilitation process and tools 4.
-Is there anyone you or the person, family or community can work with who can help with the solutions?
-Use the Faith-Based Facilitation process and tools
+- 1. Who is the person or the group that you will be a conversation with?
+What are their current at social norms and behaviours and what is the change that you want them to achieve? - 2.
+Identify the opportunity, ability and motivation relevant to the behaviour change. - 3.
+Consider possible solutions to the barriers ide that will support the person, family, communit organisation to change their behaviour. - 4.
+Is there anyone you or the person, family or co can work with who can help with the solutions